chrisbrickey/mcp-server-2/README.md

 To trigger this tool, ask Claude: Using the compare_llm_reponses tool, why is the ocean blue?

 You should see:
-  Both Claude and Ollama responses
+  Both Claude* and Ollama responses
   Response lengths comparison
   Structured JSON output showing both LLM outputs side-by-side
 ```
+_*Generally, Claude's response in this case will be null because we are asking to resample the existing claude agent, which is not permitted by Anthropic._

 ## Project Structure
 This project follows the modern Python src/ layout to support convenient packaging and testing.